namboy94/toktokkie/doc/markdown/JSON_SPECS.md

     ebook <= media:
         + author: string  # The book's author
         + isbn: string    # The book's ISBN.
-Not all ebooks have ISBNs though, in which case this value will be null
+Not all ebooks have ISBNs though, in which case this value will be "N/A"

     light_novel <= ebook:
         * myanimelist_url: string        # A URL to the novel's myanimelist page
         * novelupdates_url: string       # A URL to the novel's novelupdates page
-        + official: boolean         # Indicates if this is the offical translation or not
+        + official_translation: boolean  # Indicates if this is the offical translation or not

     music:
         + artist: string